jasondaming/bobail-prediction/readme.md

-A Python Flask app that uses unsupervised learning to train a neural network to learn how to play checkers (aka draughts).
+A Python Flask app that uses unsupervised learning to train a neural network to learn how to play bobail.

-This was built to work in conjunction with the [web app](https://github.com/ImparaAI/checkers-web) and can easily be run in a Kubernetes cluster [here](https://github.com/ImparaAI/checkers-kubernetes).
+This was built to work in conjunction with the [web app](TBD) and can easily be run in a Kubernetes cluster [here](TBD).
 This app receives requests from the web app to restart the training, predict a move, or analyze previous training sessions.
 A mysql database is used for organizing the sessions and a cron flask script is used to perform the training runs.

 [![Build Status](https://travis-ci.org/ImparaAI/checkers-prediction.png?branch=master)](https://travis-ci.org/ImparaAI/checkers-prediction)